aniketgodse21/Codsoft-Tasks/README.md

 ==========================================
 Enter your guess: 50
 >> Too LOW!
 Try a larger number.
-Enter your guess: 75
+Enter your guess: 85
 >> Too HIGH!
 Try a smaller number.
 Enter your guess: abc
 [!]
 Invalid input.
 Please enter a number.
-Enter your guess: 62
+Enter your guess: 70
 >> Too LOW!
 Try a larger number.
-Enter your guess: 68
+Enter your guess: 78

 [SUCCESS] You nailed it!
-The number was 68.
+The number was 78.
 [STATS] Total attempts: 4

 Would you like to play another round?
 (Yes/No): No

-Thank you for playing!
-Task #1 Complete.